Confidential computing explained:

 We saw in the previous articles how Confidential Computing could help data owners share their data with third parties for analysis, without fearing data leaks.

 This is possible thanks to the use of secure enclaves, hardware-protected environments where sensitive data is manipulated by third parties, with guarantees of end-to-end protection, including the people who operate the enclave.

 There are two properties that Confidential Computing provides to make this possible:

 - Data in use protection: data manipulated in secure enclaves are not accessible to outside operators.
 This implies that you can share sensitive data to third parties as you no longer need to trust them with your data, as they have no way to compromise it.

 - Remote attestation: the code and security properties of enclaves can be verified remotely.
 This implies that you can make sure you are talking to a genuine enclave, with the right code and security patch, before sending your data.
-This provides transparency and traceability, because you will know exactly what will be done on your data, and you can have cryptographic hardware-backed proofs that only a code you know and trust was used.
+This provides transparency and traceability because you will know exactly what will be done to your data, and you can have cryptographic hardware-backed proofs that only a code you know and trust was used.

 In this article we will focus on the first property, data in use protection with secure enclaves, with a focus on Intel SGX, to see how the hardware can protect the content of enclaves.

 II - Current thread model and issues

 To understand the improvements provided by secure enclaves, it is good to first remind ourselves of the current state of trust.

 Let's take an example.
 Imagine you have a hospital that wants to resort to an AI-aided diagnosis tool.
 Because it is not necessarily their job to manage complex infrastructure and algorithms, they want to resort to an external AI startup which will provide it to them.